macedot/imeusp/README.md

 # imeusp
-Compilation of most of my undergraduate works.
+Compilation of most of my undergraduate works, most of it done in C under Windows environment.